lem1123/Pewlett-Hackard-Analysis/README.md

 * Impact on Roles

-  As a result of our findings in the analysis, it can be determined that there are 72,458 titles or positions which will need to be filled.
+ As a result of our findings in the analysis, it can be determined that there are 72,458 titles or positions which will need to be filled as a result of the pending "Silver Tsunami."

 * Future of Pewlett-Hackard

+Based on the analysis, it appears that while there are plenty of retirement-ready employees that could possibly mentor the next generation of Pewlett-Hackard, there are not enough qualified to do so based on the parameters set forth.

 * Additional Queries for Analysis

+In order to better understand the make up of those determined eligible for the retirement program, we could add in specific departments to the query.
+This would allow for the further evaluation of the mentorship program based upon a certain role within a department.
+Additionally, you could use the data already provided to poll those eligible to be mentors